Sinaloit/GuildPixies/README.md

 Colorize AMPs and indicate if they are or schematics are known ... with Pixie power!

-Also indicates Tier and Tradeskill types for Catalysts.
+Also indicates Tier and Tradeskill types for catalysts.

 -- Note: Pixies are imprisoned within the GuildBank at this time and cannot be set free.